 ATSC 1.0 MPEG-4 older TVs no video

 As ATSC 3.0 broadcasts roll out, the number of ATSC 1.0 channels will decrease.
 A mitigation for broadcasters is to switch to MPEG-4 encoding for the ATSC 1.0 broadcasts, which is more efficient than MPEG-2 and allows packing more channels into the same transmitter bandwidth.
 This leaves older TVs and receivers with audio-only on MPEG-4 channels.
 This MPEG-4 list is missing some broadcasters.
+Note that some ATSC broadcasts have audio-only subchannels.

 A solution for the end user lacking an MPEG-4-capable TV is to buy an ATSC receiver box that supports MPEG-4.
 These can be obtained for less than $50.
-The ATSC 3.0 receivers are available for less than $100 if desired to access ATSC 3.0 broadcasts not available even on some new TVs.
+ATSC 3.0 receivers are available for less than $100 if desired to access ATSC 3.0 broadcasts not available even on some new TVs.

 Enthusiasts make their “band scan” data available for TV and FM radio typically using a Raspberry Pi to enjoy and share the hobby of broadcast DXing.